Five-steps integration guide

 Create a log handler

 Create a static function and wrap the logging system in it as a callback.
 If you do not use logging, you can skip this step.
-Use the standard PSR-3: Logger Interface, which has a log()
+Use the standard PSR-3: Logger Interface, which has a log() method, or use your own function with the following parameters: log($level, $message, $context)

 Simple "log to file" implementation: